poline3939/poline3939.github.io/_pages/terms.md

 ---
 <br>

 * Session Chair
+  - The International Joint Conference on Artificial Intelligence (IJCAI) 2023;
   - SIAM Conference on Mathematics of Data Science (MDS) 2022.

 <br>

 * Technical Program Committee
   - The International Joint Conference on Artificial Intelligence (IJCAI) 2023;
-  - The International Conference on Learning Representations (ICLR) 2023
+  - The International Conference on Learning Representations (ICLR) 2023;
+  - The IEEE International Conference on Agents (ICA) 2023;
+  - The 26th International Symposium On Wireless Personal Multimedia Communications (WPMC);
   - 2022 International Conference on Applied Mathematics and Digital Simulation (AMDS 2022).